chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 host that actively initiates an association, and a "server" is a network host that passively accepts an association request.

+For the purposes of this document, an Upper-Layer Protocol is an RPC Program and Version tuple comprised of a set of procedure calls defining a single API.
+One example of a ULP is the Network File System Version 4.0 {{?RFC7530}}.

-An "RPC auth flavor" is a set of protocol elements that can identify a peer and a user, and possibly authenticate either or both.
+An "RPC auth flavor" is a set of protocol elements that can identify a network peer and a user, and possibly authenticate either or both.
 The distinction between RPC auth flavors and pseudo-flavors is discussed in {{Section 13.4.2 of RFC5531}}.

 RPC documentation historically refers to the authentication of a